nishant-gautam1/Multimodal-AI-for-Early-Mental-Health-Detection/README.md

 - MFCC features are extracted and fed into an LSTM model for emotion classification.

 3.2 Text Processing

-- Text data undergo preprocessing that includes tokenization, stopword removal, and normalization.
-- Cleaned sequences are fed to an LSTM model for sentiment or emotion classification.
+  - Text data undergoes preprocessing that includes tokenization, truncation/padding, and optional normalization.
+Each sentence is converted into token IDs and attention masks using a BERT tokenizer.
+The          processed sequences are then fed to a BERT-based sequence classification model for sentiment, mental status, or emotion classification.

+     - Key steps:

+     - Tokenization: Split text into BERT tokens and convert to IDs.
+     - Padding and Truncation: Ensure all sequences are the same length (max_length=200).
+     - Conversion to tensors: Prepare input IDs and attention masks for the model.
+     - Feeding to BERT: The preprocessed sequences are input to the model, which predicts the class label.

 3.3 Image Processing